toilanvd/PALBP-E-IT/README.md

 The second line is the maximum allowable workers on the line N^{hat}.

-The next line is the number Delta (you can ignore this number).

 The next M lines describe the tasks, each line contains the task time for a task as the 4th number on the line.

 The next line is the number of edges in the precedence graph.